CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 then it shows a Widget.
 A GET request is sent to the App's `Widget metadata URL`, including URL parameters like `task`, `user`, and `workspace`.

+### UI Builder

+Visit the [UI Builder](https://app.asana.com/0/my-apps/response-builder/widget) to test and configure a Widget.

 ### Widget Configurations

 | Property            | Description                                                                                                                                 |